cardan22/Julies_bakery/README.md

 * Contact the bakery

 ## Design
-My goal was to create a website to feel like the bakery and show how they are related.
+My goal was to create a website that feels like the bakery and reflects it's brand identity.
 I also want visitors to easily understand what the website is for and what it's all about.

 ## Wireframes
 * I used Figma to design wireframes, which helped me to create a visual representation of the website's appearance.